 - Must apply to Parking and Transportation Services

 - Permit must be displayed on the vehicle when parked

 - Space is assigned to people with disabilities based on medical need.

 - Medical documentation will be required to verify the degree of disability and to assess the length of time for which the disability is expected to last.

 - Applicants will require a valid placard issued by the authority in their jurisdiction.
 If long term parking is expected, a Saskatchewan Abilities Placard will be required.

 - Parking and Transportation Services reserves the right to require independent medical assessment.

-- Location of disabilty parking will be determined based on medical requirements and availablity of space.
+- Location of disability parking will be determined based on medical requirements and availability of space.

 - There are reserved locations throughout campus.